LovePelmeni/DeepfakeStream/docs/README.md

 - **API_DESIGN.md** - overview on the REST API of the service and how to interact with different routes.
 - **MONITORING.md** - overview on system and model / data monitoring, embraces nuances on how model, data and system health is monitored, as well, as metrics being leveraged for achieving it.
 - **PRED_EXPLAINABILITY.md** - overview on model interpretation, which techniques are used for ensuring, that model leverages relevant features for predicting labels.
 - **DATA.md** - overview of the data, used for training the model.
-Includes feature analysis, image properties and augmentation strategies
+Includes feature analysis, image properties and augmentation strategies.
 - **MODELING.md** - overview on modeling analysis.
 - **TECHNICAL_STACK.md** - overview on technical stack, used for the project.
+- **DEPLOYMENT.md** - overview on project's deployment process, key files and strategies.
+- **DRIFT.md** - overview on statistical / non-statistical methods, used for detecting data drift inside the system.